-Applications that submit building plans and specifications at a level of completion of 90% or higher may be awarded points.
+Cost estimates become more reliable with greater levels of completion of plans and specifications.
+To encourage fully developed plans and specifications, Applicants that submit building plans and specifications at a level of completion of 90% or higher may be awarded points.
+Determination of completeness is at the sole judgment of the Authority.